 This DIY Beehive is like a double-decker bus with two rows of standard deep frames.
 The design can hold 52 deep frames, 26 on each level.

 The downside of some of the larger frames is that finding an extractor to accommodate the extra dimensions can be a pain.

 This hive allows you to use your regular harvesting equipment with the benefit of reducing the strain on your back.

 Layens Swarm Trap

-You can build it to accommodate 6 or 7 frames.
+You can build this DIY Beehive to accommodate 6 or 7 frames.

 Gable Roof Hive Top

-The gabled roof hive top is a great accessory that you can use on any type of hive that you have.
+The gabled roof hive top is a great accessory that you can use on any hive type.

 These particular plans are designed for a horizontal hive, but you can adjust the length for any other type.